-Northern lights Lancaster tonight
+Northern lights in Lancaster tonight

 Kp 1 is well below the Kp 5-6 threshold needed for aurora to be visible from Lancaster.